Treaty of Berlin (1889)

+Condominium in Samoa between the United States, Germany and Great Britain

 The treaty launched the condominium in Samoa between the United States, Germany and Great Britain.
 It was designed to guarantee the preservation of rights of the three powers as secured in separate treaties with the Samoan régime in 1878 and 1879.
 Further, the independence and neutrality of the Samoan government was ensured, public finance was reorganized and the Samoan king elected in 1881 was restored.

+the King of Sweden chosen to arbitrate disagreements

 The treaty established a court and the position of a "Chief Justice of Samoa" who would be appointed by all three powers.
 If they could not reach an agreement on the appointment, the position would be appointed by the King of Sweden.
 In an effort to strengthen the judiciary an American/European chief justice position was created, and the municipality of Apia was reestablished, chaired by a council president.

+Signing of the treaty and ratifications

 The treaty was signed at Berlin by the three powers on 14 June 1889.
-It was ratified by the U.S. Senate on February 3, 1890.
+It was ratified by the United States Senate on February 3, 1890.
 Ratifications were exchanged on 12 April 1890 and assented to by the Samoan government on 19 April 1890, in effect four governments were party to the Berlin Act.

+1899 end of the condominium and partition of the Samoan archipelago

 The condominium ended in political shambles after ten years with the ratification of the Tripartite Convention of 1899 and the resulting partition of the Samoan archipelago.